-Bullying is a complex issue, which we address both proactively through teaching students and reactively, by addressing any observations and reports of possible bullying.
-We seek to foster mutual respect and create a safe, caring community, where members feel free to voice their concerns.
-We expect all members of the school community to act in a considerate, respectful and courteous manner at all times.
+Bullying is a complex issue, which Francis Holland Schools (FHS) address both proactively through teaching students and reactively, by addressing any observations and reports of possible bullying.
+The Schools seek to foster mutual respect and create a safe, caring community, where members feel free to voice their concerns.
+The Schools expect all members of the school community to act in a considerate, respectful and courteous manner at all times.